api3dao/beacon-setup-guide/README.md

 yarn flatten-contracts
 ```

 This will generate a `/verify` folder with the contracts flattened into `.flat.sol` files.
 Navigate to the explorer page of the respective contract and find the `Verify and Publish` page (every explorer will have some variation on their contract page).
 Copy and paste the flattened contract code and select the solidity version that matches the version specified in `hardhat.config.ts`.
-Select MIT as the liscence and click on publish/verify
+Select MIT as the license and click on publish/verify